Updated: Aug 6

 Its 64K of RAM matched that of the C64 and overmatched the ZX Spectrum’s 16K to 48K RAM.

 Similar to the C64 The Amstrad CPC 464 had multiple colour modes running at different resolutions.
 This allowed developers the flexibility to choose the colours and resolutions most suitable for their game.
-The two most commonly used in game were modes ‘0’ an ‘1’.
+The two most commonly used for video games were modes ‘0’ and ‘1’.

 Mode 0 had a resolution of 160 x 200 and allowed 16 colours on screen at once.